John Keracher

 John Keracher as he appeared in the 1940s.

-John Keracher (16 January 1880 – 11 January 1958) was a Scottish-born American Marxist politician who founded the Proletarian Party of America in 1920.
+John Keracher (16 January 1880 – 11 January 1958) was a Scottish-born American Marxist activist and author.
+He helped found the Proletarian Party of America in 1920, and was its leader for several decades.
+He also managed the Charles H. Kerr & Co. book publishing firm after its founder retired.

 Biography

 Early years

 John Keracher was born on January 16, 1880, in Dundee, Scotland.
-In his early twenties, Keracher left Scotland for England, where he lived for a number of years.
-He emigrated to the United States in 1909, settling in Detroit.

-In Detroit, Keracher was the proprietor of the Reliance Shoe House, a retail shoe store located at 112 Dix Avenue.
+The self-taught son of a shoemaker, he was exposed at a young age to the "impossibilist" Scottish socialist tradition associated with Daniel De Leon.
+While in his early twenties, Keracher left for England.
+After living there a number of years, he emigrated in 1909 to the United States.
+He settled in Detroit, where he was proprietor of the Reliance Shoe House, a retail shoe store located in downtown Detroit.